louisethorpe/louisethorpe.github.io/_posts/2023-10-04-shapesound.markdown

 # The Network

 The network is comprised of an LSTM-based encoder followed by two dense layers to a six-way classification output.
-The inspiration for the network architecture came from [Sketch-RNN](https://github.com/magenta/magenta/tree/main/magenta/models/sketch_rnn) which similarly uses a bidirection LSTM encoder and decoder model.
-Since I was not looking to generate new images, I scrapped the decoder and instead followed a usual classification structure after the encoder using softmax at the end.
-I've provided a lame diagram of the complete network below to help understand.
+The inspiration for the network architecture came from [Sketch-RNN](https://github.com/magenta/magenta/tree/main/magenta/models/sketch_rnn) which, similarly, uses a bidirection LSTM encoder, but also has a decoder to generate new sketches.
+Since I was not looking to generate images, I scrapped the decoder and instead followed a usual classification structure after the encoder using softmax at the end.
+I've provided a lame diagram of the complete network below for some understanding, but also to keep this post looking nice.

 ![terrible_network_diagram](/assets/img/ss/classification_network.png)